yuweiwan/Summary_Generation/README.md

  test_vocab.py: Testing vocab.
  train.py: Train the model.
  utils.py: Helper functions or classes used for the model.
  vocal.py: Define the vocabulary object.

+ file folder may need:
+ saved_model/: Save trained model object
+ runs/: Save logs for TensorboardX

+ Refer to
+ "Get to the point: Summarization with pointer-generator networks" The code uses the baseline model in it.

+ The structure:
+ Encoder: Embedding + BiLSTM
+ Attention:
+ decoder: Embedding + LSTM + feed forward + softmax